hallatore/MeshBlend-docs/Knowledgebase/Rules of Blending.md

 <br>
 There is helper function to recalculate a blend ID at runtime if needed, and there are also 5 static ID's per blend size that can be used for special cases.

-- A blended mesh has to blend with every other blended mesh it intersects with.
-You can't have a cliff made out of rocks that don't blend with the landscape that also has blending.

 ### Other notes

 - The blend size is always the smallest of the two intersecting sizes.
 A landscape set to Large blend with a pebble set to small will result in a small blend between the two.